 The American Academy of Pediatrics (AAP) does not recommend formal swim programs for children under the age of 1, and only then if the child is developmentally ready.
+Seldom can a child younger than 1 raise his head out of the water reliably to breathe while in the water.
 At this age, parent-infant swim classes are a form of enjoyment and bonding as oppose to a water safety program which teaches children how to survive should they fall into the water alone.

 Traditional vs. Survival swimming lessons

 Another type of swimming lesson, known as “survival swimming,” teaches children swimming competencies based on the child’s age and developmental level, as well as skills to survive in the water alone.

 While it may be appropriate for some children ages 1-4 to begin learning water-survival skills during traditional swimming lessons, the AAP does not recommend “survival swimming lessons” for children under age 4.

 For toddlers, traditional swim programs should adhere to YMCA guidelines, with all instructors knowing CPR and the child’s head never being allowed to go below the water.
 Such lessons should not be considered a sign of true water safety, and parents should resist the urge to feel their children can be independent in the water following such courses.

 The AAP’s guidance for Prevention of Drowning notes that, “teaching your child how to swim DOES NOT mean your child is safe in water,” but provides some guidance for parents interested in swim lessons with their children: